 The implants are placed in a pocket made either in front of the chest muscle, the pectoralis, or behind.
 If possible, it is better to place the implants behind the muscle because it provides an extra cover and with aging the implant is less likely to produce visible wrinkling, especially in the lower and inner part of the breast.
 There is also some evidence that, if implant is placed behind the muscle, the likelihood of hardening (capsule/contracture) is lessened.

-Breast augmentation is usually carried out under general anaesthesia and requires a one-night stay in hospital.
+Breast augmentation is usually carried out under general anaesthesia and requires a one-night stay at our London based hospital.
 It may be painful especially when implants are inserted under the chest muscle.
 The pain is due to stretching of the muscle.
 Drains are left in the breast pocket overnight and removed the following day.
 Sutures are removed 7-10 days post-operatively.
 Swelling will last for two to three weeks and softening of breasts may take up to six months, depending on the implant used.

 Breast augmentation is a good operation if carried out by an experienced surgeon.
 However, as in all surgery it is subject to complications: